• What is Copywriting?

 • About Nicki Krawczyk

-The One Question That Makes Networking Easy
+The One Question That Makes Copywriting Networking Easy

-By Nicki Krawczyk 16 Comments
+By Nicki Krawczyk 18 Comments

 Say the word “networking” and most people grimace—most people don’t like talking to strangers.
 Most people don’t enjoy talking to strangers.
-And, when it has to do with career advancement and connections, you can double that dislike.
+And when it has to do with career advancement and connections, you can double that dislike.

 Why You Need a Strong Network

 You need a strong network to help you get work.
-Even though most people think the web is key to finding a job, some surveys indicate that up to 85% of jobs are found through networking!
+Even though most people think the internet is key to finding a job, some surveys indicate that up to 85% of jobs are found through networking!

-And, just to drive the point home, that goes for freelance work, too.
+And just to drive the point home, that goes for freelance work, too.

 So, how can you be a better networker?
 The good news is that it’s much easier than you think.